codyngpriest/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 # This is a function that checks for uppercase character.
 1. isdigit
 # This is a function that checks for a digit (0 through 9).
+2. Collaboration is multiplication
+# This is a function that multiplies two integers.